kidd1492/note_summarizer/README.md

 ### Run the program:
 bash
-- python main.py # will give back enter report or directory path
+- python main.py # will give back enter directory path

 1. run main.py with a directory path to analyze the files... python main.py C:/Desktop/SomeDirectory  # if valid directory will generate the csv

-2. To see the analyzed info... python main.py report  # will show interaction for reports generated by csv.

 License